ministryofjustice/acronyms/README.md

 ## Contributing

-Please raise a pull request to make changes.
+If you have a github account, you can [click here](https://github.com/ministryofjustice/acronyms/edit/master/README.md) to edit this file.

 A better mechanism to enable people without github accounts to suggest changes will hopefully be provided in due course.

 | Abbreviation | Definition | URL | Info |
 |-|-|-|-|